 - Also includes entrance to the Glacier Palace

 Available for 3 or 6 consecutive days.
-Other durations are available locally.
+Other durations are available locally, children 8 and younger travel for free.
 Applies to walkers’ lifts only (ski lifts extra).
 Lift opening times subject to change.
-The Lift Blauherd – Rothorn will be closed during summer 2019.

 Car hire is available